x110dc/air/README.md

 # Testing

-To run the full test suite need access to a Jira instance and a Crucible/FishEye instance.
+To run the full test suite you need access to a Jira instance and a Crucible/FishEye instance.

+# Examples

+Create a sample configuration file:

+    % air init

+See what issues I have assigned to me:

+    % air ls

+What work on a ticket:

+    % air start_work --ticket MMSANDBOX-1234